Alignak-monitoring-contrib/alignak-demo/README.rst

     sudo pip install -v .

     # Create alignak user/group and set correct permissions on installed configuration files
-    # As of now, this script is not yet merged to the upstream (the commands are listed at the end of the installation script)
     sudo ./dev/set_permissions.sh

     # Alignak backend